joopringelberg/perspectives-core/technical readme.md

 perspectives-core
 ======================

 The core provides the middleware between Couchd and clients.
-It is used in the browser in InPlace, where it runs in a SharedService.
+It is used in the browser in MyContexts, where it runs in a SharedService.

 ### Setting up
 Follow these steps to set up your development environment.